The St Mary’s bell ringers are a lively band of mixed ability ringers ranging from juniors and beginners to experienced method ringers.

 We are always looking for new ringers – adults or young people, in fact anyone over the age of 10.
 Ringing helps keep you fit and provides good mental exercise – ringers often continue ringing into their 80s and beyond.
 Bell ringing is a social activity and is all about being part of a team.
 In becoming a bell ringer you are joining a worldwide, although English biased, community.

-Bell Ringers Outing in 2014
+Bell Ringers Outing in 2022 to Cambridge

 Bell ringers regularly visit each others’ towers.
 There are over 5,000 churches with rings of bells in the UK and as a ringer you will always be sure of a welcome at another tower’s practice night – just turn up, introduce yourself as a ringer and join in!